 - Podcasts, videos, and more

-Understanding Cervical Cancer Prevention is designed to take the mystery out of the process of cervical cancer screening and vaccination so patients will feel confident to speak-up, ask questions of their healthcare team, and become an advocate for their own health and well-being.
+Patients who are well-informed about tests and procedures –including why they’re having them in the first place- are empowered health care consumers.
+Understanding Cervical Cancer Prevention is designed to take the mystery out of the process so you will feel confident to speak-up, ask questions of your health care team, and become an advocate for your own health and well-being.